slsu0424/slsu0424.github.io/_posts/2024-06-30-black-box-ai-challenge-healthcare-adoption.md

 {:.image-caption}
 *Credit: Moore, S., Schneider, D., Strickland, E. How Deep Learning Works.
 IEEE Spectrum (September 2021).*

-Imagine trying to unravel all of this and explaining it to a non-technical person, let alone someone in a completely different field like healthcare.
+Imagine trying to unravel this and explain it to a non-technical person, let alone someone in a completely different field like healthcare.

 Some argue that these increasingly sophisticated AI (specifically generative) systems pose a [risk](https://www.techtarget.com/healthtechanalytics/feature/Navigating-the-black-box-AI-debate-in-healthcare) for patient care.
 If an AI system makes a diagnosis, how did it come to that conclusion?
 Would it come to that same conclusion the next time?
 There appears to be some consensus that in low-stakes use cases, such as administrative tasks, black box AI is not much of an issue.
 However, there are high-stakes for clinical decision making, where accountability and liability are still not well-defined.
 As a result, the lack of transparency may hinder more widespread adoption of healthcare AI.